 Latest from the Blog

-It’s back-to-school season and you just got thrown into teaching an Anatomy and Physiology course.
-You know this class should have lots of lab activities and hands-on lessons, but you don’t know where to start.
-Here is a list of supplies and equipment traditionally used for an Anatomy and Physiology
+It’s back-to-school season and your administrator just announced you’ll be teaching Anatomy and Physiology.
+You know this class should have lots of lab activities and hands-on lessons, but where should you start?
+Here is a list of supplies and equipment traditionally used for an Anatomy and Physiology course: I know

 Medical terminology can seem quite complex, but it is all based in Greek and Latin roots.
-Teaching our students to use Greek and Latin prefixes, suffixes, and root words can help them grow into scientifically literate citizens and help them in future medical courses.
-In college, I had a Biology
+Teaching anatomy prefixes and suffixes can help our students grow into scientifically literate citizens and help them in future medical courses.
+In college, I had a Biology professor that had one consistent and very

-Many middle school and high school science classes include animal dissections.
+Many middle school and high school science classes include dissection lab studies for a variety of animal and/or organ dissections.
 They can be included in a discussion of human body systems or as an exploration of comparative anatomy during a unit on animal classification.
-Dissections can be intimidating for teachers and students, although they can be one of the
+Dissections labs can be intimidating for

-Creating sub plans can be one of the most stressful parts of teaching.
-And nothing is worse than an emergency sub day because you’re sick or you have to stay home to care for someone else.
-Without warning, it’s easy to tell the sub to play a video or use
+Nothing is worse than an emergency sub day because you’re sick or you have to stay home to care for someone else.
+Coming up with science sub plans can be a frustrating addition to an already stressful day.
+Without warning, it’s easy to tell the sub to play a video